DanielBMarkham/Info-Ops/manuscript/chapter20.md

 When you meet Peter, the owner, the first thing you ask him is if he and your team can just work side-by-side for a few weeks.
 You'll help him with the possum pilot preparations, he can help you with the coding.
 This would create an instant feedback loop, eliminate any kind of analysis or backlog, and cut the crap down to the minimum-needed to get this software written, out the door, and providing value to people.
 Also I would get to skip writing the rest of this chapter and we could all head out for beers.
 Who's up?

-Also, this does not work for him.
+Alas, this does not work for him.
 The demands of opossum organizations weigh heavy on the man, such that we'll have to set up some kind of schedule.
 In addition, there are other possum schools that need to use our software, not just this one.
 Peter isn't our customer, rather, he's not *all* of our customers.
 He's a potential first customer.
 He's just a guy to help us understand the needs of possum people.

 -sigh-[^20-20]

-[^20-20]: Whhy does everything always have to be so complicated?
+[^20-20]: Why does everything always have to be so complicated?
 I know these examples are contrived, but real-world projects are just like this.
 They start off simple and quickly get complex.

 Ok.
 So who *are* the customers?
 Where are they?
 What do they look like?
 It's good that you know analysis because you guys have a ton of questions.
 You look up the number to the OUCH! people and give them a call.